-- 4 cups loosely packed baby kale (spinach would work too)
+- 4 cups loosely packed baby kale (see note)

 - 4 cups reduced sodium chicken stock or broth

 - Heat the oil in a large pot over medium-high heat.
-Add pancetta and cook until browned.
+Add pancetta and cook until browned, about 5 minutes.
 Remove and place on a paper towel-lined plate.

-- Remove all but one tablespoon of the oil from the pan.
-Add onions and carrots and sauté until softened and onions are translucent.
-Add garlic and stir, continuing to cook for a minute until fragrant.
+- Remove all but 1 tablespoon of the oil from the pan.
+Add onions and carrots; sauté until softened and onions are translucent, 5 to 6 minutes.
+Add garlic, cooking and stirring for 1 minute until fragrant.

 This website provides approximate nutrition information for convenience and as a courtesy only.
 Nutrition data is gathered primarily from the USDA Food Composition Database, whenever available, or otherwise other online calculators.